acumos/workbench/docs/datasource-service-api-doc.rst

 			5)  While fetching the DataSources details if any database exception occurs then throw the DataSourceException with appropriate error description and error code as 4xx as per the existing implementation.

-			6) The Json formatted DataSourceModel object should get in the body of the response with HTTP Status code 200 OK.
+			6) The Json formatted DataSource object should get in the body of the response with HTTP Status code 200 OK.

 3. Create New DataSource
 ---------------------------